Topics

 AVS Video converter - review

-Rating 3/5AVS Video Converter is a windows application to convert videos in all popular formats, including FLV (Flash Video), which interests me the most in the context of using video on the web.
-FLV is the current standard format on websites and video channels, due to its small size and quality.
-Anyway, I have to say, this AVS application really impressed me.
-It does quite a good job of converting to FLV and it is very fast, even on a two-year old laptop with only 1GB ram.
-It is much faster then conversions from Camtasia or Adobe Flash Video encoder, and the output isn’t heavy at all.
+1 star on 5UPDATE 8 May 2016: Due to the many problems with the software (after I wrote a review about it) and license policy changes, we no longer recommend using AVS Video Converter.
+In fact, Handbrake is much more convenient and it is a free product.
+AVS video Converter is a windows application to convert videos in all popular formats, including FLV (Flash Video), which interested me the most at the time in the context of using video on the web.
+FLV is the old current standard format on websites and video channels, due to its small size and quality.
+At the time of writing, this AVS application really impressed me.
+It did quite a good job of converting to FLV and did it very fast, even on an old laptop with only 1GB ram.
+It was much faster then conversions from Camtasia or Adobe Flash Video encoder, and the output wasn’t heavy at all.
 I hasten to say that Camtasia and Flash have their own merrits, incomparable with this software, naturally.
 This app is about video conversion, nothing more, nothing less.
 Below you see a screen shot of software:

 AVS converter interface